Vikings in Ireland: Recent Discoveries Shedding New Light on the Fearsome Warriors that Invaded Irish Shores

 Were the Vikings more than just ferocious warriors?
 Diorama with Vikings at Archaeological Museum in Stavanger, Norway.
 (CC BY SA 4.0)

-A discovery in Cork city last year highlighted a more civilised side to Viking life in Ireland.
+A discovery in Cork city in 2017 highlighted a more civilized side to Viking life in Ireland.
 Beneath the former Beamish and Crawford brewery, archaeologists retrieved a perfectly-preserved Viking sword .
 But this was no deadly weapon.